 “Sustainability is a journey, and we’ll be taking some important steps along the way in the coming years.
 Our products are so long-lasting and of such high quality that it’s very rare that they’re ever thrown away.
 But should that ever happen, rigorously applying the Cradle to Cradle design principle means that a schleich dinosaur can be made into yet another schleich dinosaur – or a lion, horse or unicorn,” says Dr Philipp Hummel, Head of Sustainability at schleich.

-Aside from the toys themselves, which will be sustainable and healthier for all ecosystems because of the Cradle to Cradle optimization, schleich’s sustainability strategy has three other pillars: children, the planet, and people.
+Aside from the toys themselves, which will be recyclable and healthier for all ecosystems because of the Cradle to Cradle optimization, schleich’s sustainability strategy has three other pillars: children, the planet, and people.